barcradio/ultra-tracker/src/renderer/src/assets/documents/get-started.md

 ![keyboard-layout.png](./img/keyboard-layout.png)

-## Search Page
+## Roster Page
-The purpose of this page is to function as an full list of all athletes and enable the operator to search for an athlete using different search keys, such as, name, bib number, city, start time, Station TimeIn, Station TimeOut and notes entries.
+The purpose of this page is to provide the full list of all athletes and enable the operator to search for an athlete using different search keys, such as, name, bib number, city, start time, Station TimeIn, Station TimeOut and note entries.

 ## Logs Page